anynines/a9s-kubernetes-training/website/docs/kubernetes/80-stateful-sets/20-stateful-sets.md

 * Pod identities based on sequential numbering (Pod 1, Pod 2, Pod 3, ...)
 * Stable network identities based on Pod identities
-* Orderinality allowing Pods to be created, updated or deleted in their particular order (Pod 1 to Pod 3 and vice versa).
+* Ordinality allowing Pods to be created, updated or deleted in their particular order (Pod 1 to Pod 3 and vice versa).

 ## Pod Identities